snacktavish/TreeUpdatingComparison/TreeUpdating.md

 (I have subsampled the alignment from 1200 lineages to 30, and cut the sequences down to 500K BP to make inference faster for this demo).

 ```
-    ../extensiphy.sh -a neisseria_aln.fas -1 _1.fastq -2 _2.fastq -d neisseria_reads/ -u PHYLO -o EP_demo
+    ../extensiphy.sh -a neisseria_aln.fas -1 _1.fastq -2 _2.fastq -d neisseria_reads/ -u PHYLO -o EP_demo_1
 ```

-The ML tree file is in:
+The ML tree file will be in the file `EP_demo_1/RESULTS/RAxML_bestTree.consensusFULL`

-Open it in in figtree, and root it with "ERR2525602" as an outgroup.
+Transfer it to your computer, and open it in figtree Root it with "ERR2525602" as an outgroup.

-By default, EP uses Raxml to estimate ML phylogenies - but the updated alignemnet is saved as output_dir/RESULTS/extended.aln, which you can use to estimate a phylogeny using any method.
+By default, EP uses RaxmlHPC to estimate ML phylogenies - but the updated alignemnet is saved as output_dir/RESULTS/extended.aln, which you can use to estimate a phylogeny using any method.

-The new taxa we have added were damples in the last month - whereas the extisting tips are from 2019 or earlier.
+The new taxa we have added were sampled in the last month - whereas the existing tips are from 2019 or earlier.

 **Q** *Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related in the ML tree?*

 You can have EP automatically bootstrap the tree as well by adding '-b ON' to the arguments.

-Bootstrapping takes a while on trees  - so I have run it for you, and put the output files in 'EP_demo/bootstrap_results/'
+Bootstrapping takes a little while - so I have run it for you, and put the output files in 'EP_demo/bootstrap_results/'

-The majority rule consensus tree is in the file "EP_demo/bootstrap_results/RAxML_bipartitions.majority_rule_bootstrap_consensus
+The majority rule consensus tree is in the file `bootstrap_results/RAxML_bipartitions.majority_rule_bootstrap_consensus `
-"

 **Q** *Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related in the bootstrap consensus tree?*

+Many of the common antimicrobial resistance (AMR) genes are horizontally transferred, so close relatives can have different AMR genes and phenotypes.
+Look up the two closest relatives of the new lineage with known AMR genes in https://www.ncbi.nlm.nih.gov/pathogens/

+**Q**  *Do these three lineages share the same resistance genes?*

 ## Using an alternate reference

-The reference that you choose can affect your consensus sequencee calling, and therefor your phylogenetic inference.
+The reference that you choose can affect your consensus sequencee calling, and therefore your phylogenetic inference.
 Lets try assemebling these new taxa, but using the outgroup as a reference instead.

 ```
 ../extensiphy.sh -a neisseria_aln.fas -1 _1.fastq -2 _2.fastq -d neisseria_reads/ -u ALIGN -r ERR2525602 -o EP_demo_alternate_ref